XMU-Kuangnan-Fang-Team/GENetLib/README.md

 This package has been uploaded to PyPI with previous versions, and the web page is available at [PyPI package](https://pypi.org/project/genetlib/).
 Users can also check [tags](https://github.com/Barry57/GENetLib/releases) to get historical versions.

+## Features
+``GENetLib`` has the following features:
+- **Comprehensiveness**: Supports a variety of input and output formats, enabling the construction of comprehensive neural network models for G-E interaction analysis.
+- **Flexibility**: Offers a multitude of parameters allowing users to build models flexibly according to their specific needs.
+- **Functional data compatibility**: Implements methods for functional data analysis (FDA) in Python, facilitating the processing of functional data with Python.
+- **Scalability**: New methods for G-E interaction analysis via deep learning can be easily integrated into the system.

 ## Installation
 It is recommended to use ``pip`` for installation:
 ```c